Essential Fats - FAQ's

 With the focus on low-fat diets over the last few years, we have forgotten about those fats that our bodies need for optimal health and energy.
 There are two fats that are considered essential, meaning that our bodies do not manufacture them, and therefore we need to get them from our diet, and without them our bodies cannot function optimally.
 These fats are omega 3 and omega 6.
 Unlike other non-essential fats, the body uses these essential fats for growth and functional needs, rather than for fuel.
 This means they do not get stored as fat in your fat cells, but instead increase metabolism and discourage increased fat storage.

-Research shows that essential fats have the following functions in the body:
+Research shows that essential fats, also referred to as essential fatty acids, have the following functions in the body:

 • Increase energy, performance, and stamina.
-EFAs enhance thermogenesis, help build muscle, prevent muscle break down, and speed recovery from fatigue;
+Essential fatty acids enhance thermogenesis, help build muscle, prevent muscle break down, and speed recovery from fatigue.

 • Strengthen the immune system.
-EFAs make hormone-like eicosanoids that regulate immune and inflammatory responses.
-Omega 3s have anti-inflammatory effects and can slow autoimmune damage;
+Essential fatty acids make hormone-like eicosanoids that regulate immune and inflammatory responses.
+Omega 3s have anti-inflammatory effects and can slow autoimmune damage.

 • Lower most risk factors for cardiovascular disease.
-EFAs (especially omega 3s) lower abnormally high levels of blood pressure, triglycerides, fibrinogen, tendency to clot formation, and inflammation;
+Essential fatty acids (especially omega 3s) lower abnormally high levels of blood pressure, triglycerides, fibrinogen, tendency to clot formation, and inflammation.

 • Improve brain function: mood, intelligence, behavior, and vision.
 Our brain is over 60% fat.
-EFAs are important components of the entire nervous system.
+Essential fatty acids are important components of the entire nervous system.
 They are necessary to make the neurotransmitter serotonin.
-Depression and other brain diseases show decreased levels of omega 3;
+Depression and other brain diseases show decreased levels of omega 3.

 • Aid in weight reduction.
-EFAs help keep mood and energy up and suppress appetite, thereby aiding in weight loss.
-More recently, they have been found to block the genes that produce fat in the body (saturated and Trans Fat do not have this same effect) and increase thermogenesis;
+Essential fatty acids help keep mood and energy up and suppress appetite, thereby aiding in weight loss.
+More recently, they have been found to block the genes that produce fat in the body (saturated and Trans Fat do not have this same effect) and increase thermogenesis.

 • Regulate organs and glands.
-Liver and kidneys, adrenal and thyroid glands, and the production of male and female hormones need EFAs;
+Liver and kidneys, adrenal and thyroid glands, and the production of male and female hormones need essential fatty acids.

 • Speed recovery and healing.
-EFAs are necessary for cell growth and division.
-They form all cell membranes and regulate vital cell activity;
+Essential fatty acids are necessary for cell growth and division.
+They form all cell membranes and regulate vital cell activity.

 • Support healthy child development.
-For nervous system development, a growing fetus needs optimum EFAs from the mother's body.
-Mothers become depleted of EFAs during pregnancy, and need optimal EFA intake for their health and their children's optimum development;
+For nervous system development, a growing fetus needs optimum essential fatty acids from the mother's body.
+Mothers become depleted of essential fatty acids during pregnancy, and need optimal essential fatty acid intake for their health and their children's optimum development.

 • Improve digestion.
 Poorly digested foods tie up the immune system and can cause gut inflammation, leaky gut, and allergies.
-Omega 3s improve gut integrity, and decrease inflammation and "leaky gut";
+Omega 3s help to improve gut integrity whiledecreasing inflammation and "leaky gut".

 • Decrease infection.
-EFAs have anti-fungal, anti-yeast, and anti-microbial properties, helping to protect against infections;
+Essential fatty acids have anti-fungal, anti-yeast, and anti-microbial properties, helping to protect against infections.

 • Keep bones strong.
-EFAs aid in the transport of minerals that keep bones and teeth strong, helping to prevent osteoporosis;
+Essential fatty acids aid in the transport of minerals that keep bones and teeth strong, helping to prevent osteoporosis.

 • Protect genetic material.
-EFAs regulate gene expression, and omega 3s inhibit tumor growth;
+Essential fatty acids regulate gene expression, and omega 3s inhibit tumor growth.

-• Ease PMS.
-Studies indicate that omega 6 intake was voted, by women, among the top three most effective PMS treatments.
-Omega 3s may be even more effective;
+• Ease Premenstrual Sydrome (PMS).
+Studies indicate that omega 6 intake was voted, by women, among the top three most effective premenstrual syndrome treatments.
+Omega 3s may be even more effective.

-• Produce beautiful skin, hair, and nails.
-Some of the first signs of EFA deficiency are dry, flaky skin, dull hair, and brittle nails.
+• Produce beautiful hair, skin, and nails.
+Some of the first signs of essential fatty acid deficiency are dry, flaky skin, dull hair, and brittle nails.
 Omega 3s can help skin conditions such as eczema, psoriasis, and acne.
-Also, GLA (an omega 6 derivative) administration is useful for some patients with atopic eczema.

-3. What are the Symptoms of EFA deficiency?
+3. What are the symptoms of essential fatty acid deficiency?

 Many people are deficient in essential fats, particularly omega 3.
 Deficiencies in essential fats cause a number of physical issues, including: